bitcoinops/bitcoinops.github.io/_topics/en/multisignature.md

 ## Required.
 Use Markdown formatting.
 Only one paragraph.
 No links allowed.
 ## Should be less than 500 characters
 excerpt: >
-  **Multisignatures** are digital signatures created using two or more private keys which can be verified using only a single public key and a single signature.
+  **Scriptless multisignatures** are digital signatures created using two or more private keys which can be verified using only a single public key and a single signature.